Pretend

 When checked, dragging a shot into the timeline will automatically add a clip if one is found in the shot in the library.
 This is to speed up shot setup.
 It will take the highest rated visual clip, or if nothing is rated, the first clip added to the shot. |

-Story Editor Preferences
+Screenplay Editor Preferences

 Font Family |